-The main contributions of this study are as follows.
-First, we present a class of PLGOR transformation models for interval-censored competing risks data that extends the linear GOR transformation models (Mao, Lin and Zeng (2017);

-Bakoyannis, Yu and Yiannoutsos (2017)) and the nonparametric additive transformation models.
-Second, our sieve-ML proposal is a pragmatic compromise between a purely B-spline approach, with a faster convergence rate under the same smoothness conditions for different nonparametric functions, and a purely BP approach, with better computability and a better shape-preserving property.
-Finally, with regard to theoretical contributions, our proofs of the almost sure consistency, rate of convergence, and asymptotic normality use the theory of empirical processes and functional analysis.
-Furthermore, they are established using new techniques, such as the symmetrization inequality (Panchenko (2003)), Hoeffding's inequality, and the Riesz representation theorem (Goodrich (1970)).
-These are more challenging than the techniques used for the linear transformation models in Mao, Lin and Zeng (2017) and Bakoyannis, Yu and Yiannoutsos (2017).
+Our main contributions in this paper are as follows.
+First, we present a class of partially linear GOR transformation models for interval-censored competing risk data, which extends the linear GOR transformation models (Mao et al., 2017; Bakoyannis et al., 2017) and the nonparametric additive transformation models.
+Second, our sieve-ML proposal is a pragmatic compromise between a purely B-spline approach with a faster convergence rate under the same smoothness conditions for different nonparametric functions and a purely Bernstein polynomial approach with better computability and shape preserving property.
+Finally, regarding theoretical contributions, our proofs of almost sure consistency, rate of convergence and asymptotic normality utilizes the theory of empirical processes and functional analysis, and are established using new techniques, such as the symmetrization inequality (Panchenko, 2003), Hoeffding's inequality and the Riesz representation theorem (Goodrich, 1970).
+These are more challenging than the techniques used for the linear transformation model used in Mao et al. (2017) and Bakoyannis et al. (2017).